conclude-app/apps/README.md

 - In Slack, type the command `/c app install`, or install from Conclude Home > Apps.
 - Alternatively you can install from the Apps page of the Conclude web app: https://conclude.app/apps

+You can also install apps directly from other public GitHub repositories.

 | App | Name | Description |
 | --- | ---- | ----------- |